 - Refrigerate for at least one hour (can be made the day before and refrigerated overnight).
 Toss well before serving.

 Do you have more than one picnic to attend this summer?
-If you don’t want to bring the same side dish every time, here are some other great options from a few of my friends.
+If you don’t want to bring the same side dish every time, here’s a recipe for Broccoli Bacon and Cheese Salad, and some other great options from a few of my friends.